13078326j/Tut12-Group2/Report.md

 * Hotel/Resort Companies
 * Telecommmunication Provider
 * Human Resources
+#### Assumptions
+1. The company owner made the decision to remake and improve the call management centre information system.
+2. Relationship managers are incentivised to make sales in order to earn commission
+3. All insights made towards the existing (old) system are assumed based on the requests made in the discussion topic
+4. Relationship managers with higher skills will get more matches with a customer to offer higher quality services.
+This might translate into more customers
+5. When dealing with a customer, relationship managers must have knowledge about all the holiday packages thats on sale
+6. Relationship managers must be persuasive so that they can sell more holiday packages and earn the customer's trust
+7. Assume that the initial 10 minute profile questionnaire for relationship managers is adequate enough for a strong base
 #### Point Of View Statements
 1. User: Customers enquiring about holiday packages
    Need: To engage with Relationship Managers that are knowledgeable in desired package